-The proposed site is within the Central Highland Wild Land Area, but no Wild Land Impact Assessment has been provided as per Policy 4(g) of the NPF4; this is essential to properly understand the impact of the development.
+No Wild Land Impact Assessment has been provided as per Policy 4(g) of the NPF4; this information is essential for stakeholders to assess the impact of the development and properly engage with the planning process.
 For instance, we understand that a fossil fuel generator will be used to power the proposed mast.
 The noise pollution from a generator would certainly adversely impact the sense of wildness in the area.